-DP: Strengthening and clarifying the city's historic guidelines for preservation has been very important, and I'm glad to have played a role in it.
-The current pending ordinance may take this even further: it would protect homes that have been lightly remodeled from being gutted or demolished even though they are ineligible for historic-preservation designation under the current land-management code.
+DP: Strengthening and clarifying the city's historic guidelines for preservation has been very important; I'm glad to have played my part.
+The current pending ordinance may take this even further: it would protect homes that have been lightlyremodeled from being gutted or demolished even if they are ineligible for historicpreservation designation under the current land-management code.